RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

 - Enhanced Flexibility mode is configured per execution engine, and must be configured during cluster creation.
 - both EFM modes do not store intermediate shuffle data on secondary workers.
--  EFM is well suited to clusters that use preemptible VMs or only autoscale the secondary worker group.
+-  **EFM is well suited to clusters that use preemptible VMs or only autoscale the secondary worker group**.
 - Enhanced Flexibility Mode (EFM) is available only for regional buckets (not multi-regional or dual-regional buckets).
 - Once you enable EFM for a bucket, you cannot revert it to the traditional mode.
 The change is permanent.